17cartera/TBBSystem/README.md

 *Load/Save Files
 *More ability mechanics

+# Known Bugs:
+*If multiple entities are dead, only one is removed when the round ends *Interface does not scale to handle multiple abilities properly

 # Changelog:
 1/12/17
-*Moved all ability subclasses to new package, abilityAttributes
+*Moved all ability subclasses to new package, abilityAttributes *Added new entity to test field to test custom abilities

 12/22/16
 *Rounds now end properly